mebeim/aoc/2021/README.md

 the negative segments, and any intersection with negative segments needs to be added to the positive segments instead, again to correct for double-counting.

 Some visual examples can help us a lot.
-For simplicity, we'll add 1 to the second number of each command (the end of the range), in order to be able to compute the number of unit segments with a simple subtraction later (`end - start`).
+For simplicity, only in this example, we'll add 1 to the second number of each command (the end of the range), in order to be able to compute the number of unit segments with a simple subtraction later (`end - start`).
 Here it is:

 ```none
            0   1   2   3   4   5